milesj/packemon/website/docs/config.md

 ## Inputs

-A mapping of entry points for the library, where the object key is the name of the output file to be built (without extension), and the value is an input source file relative to the package root.
+A mapping of entry points for the library (only when [bundling](#bundle)), where the object key is the name of the output file to be built (without extension), and the value is an input source file relative to the package root.

 ```json
 {